tomcrick/ReproCS/README.md

 # ReproCS
 A crowd-sourced community paper on the challenges facing reproducibility across computer science.
+We hope to publish this in an academic journal.

 # Contributing to this Paper
 We welcome any and all contributions to this paper while it is being drafted, and this can include you becoming an author of this paper.
+The more the merrier!

 If you wish you can use any of the methods below in increasing levels of contribution:
 1. Comment on a github issue or create your own issue to comment
 2. Make your own branch and make a minor change (e.g. fixing typos or grammar), and submit it as a pull request.
 If you do this then please feel free to add your own name to the acknowledgements section of the paper.